T. J. Graham: Philadelphia Eagles

 Graham signed a one-year contract with the Philadelphia Eagles on April 22, 2016, following a mini-camp tryout.
 On August 21, 2016, Graham was released by the Eagles.

-Montreal Alouettes
+Montreal Alouettes (first stint)

 On May 11, 2017, Graham signed with the Montreal Alouettes of the Canadian Football League.

 Carolina Panthers

 On July 24, 2017, Graham signed with the Carolina Panthers.
 He was released on September 1, 2017.

 Montreal Alouettes (second stint)

-On October 23, 2017, Graham signed with the Montreal Alouettes of the Canadian Football League.
-He was released by the Montreal Alouettes on August 21, 2018.
+On October 23, 2017, Graham signed with the Alouettes.
+He was released by the Alouettes on August 21, 2018.
 He was then resigned to the practice squad.

 Coaching career

-On May 11, 2022, Graham was announced as a member of the Green Bay Packers Bill Walsh Diversity Coaching Fellowship program.
+On May 11, 2022, Graham was announced as a member of the Green Bay Packers Bill Walsh diversity coaching fellowship program.

+In 2025, Graham was introduced his first Head Coaching Job at St. Davids School in his hometown of Raleigh, North Carolina.